Written By: Jon Gilge

 It’s not that this is easy, but since it is internal and entirely controllable, it is something that we can get out of quickly.

 Going into July of 1942, Joe DiMaggio, one of baseball’s greatest hitters, was in the midst of a massive hitting slump.
-His season average was .268, meaning he was failing to get a hit almost 3 out of 4 trips to the plate.
+His season average was .268.
+In other words, he was failing to get a hit almost 3 out of 4 trips to the plate.
 In his career, he had never batted under .330.

 When asked about getting out of his slump, Joe said: